xtjoeywx/docker-mautic-nginx-letsencrypt/README.md

   Letsencrypt)<br />
   https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion<br />
   Follow his instructions to install it.<br />
-  Note: In his .env.sample file the only things I change is I uncomment #USE_NGINX_CONF_FILES=true and I change the file path to here: /home/myusername/nginx_webproxy/files<br />
+  Note: In his .env.sample file, the only things I change is I uncomment #USE_NGINX_CONF_FILES=true and I change the file path to here: /home/myusername/nginx_webproxy/files<br />
   Don't forget to rename .env.sample to .env before you run the